 If you’d like to learn more about mental health, you can get started with our bite-size Mental Health Awareness online course.
 It’s free if you use coupon code: DELPHIS-CONTINUUM on sign up.

-Delphis also offers on-site mental health workshops delivered and developed by highly educated business managers, academics and teachers.
-We guide companies along the path to creating mentally healthy, productive and rewarding working environments for their staff.
-The financial argument is compelling and caring for your employees is the right thing to do.
+Delphis also offers on-site and online mental health workshops delivered and developed by highly educated business managers, academics and teachers.
+We guide companies along the path to creating mentally healthy and productive working environments for their staff.

 One major multi-national client says this about our workshops: